ABOUT

 Bahamas Beach Protection

-The SharkSafe BarrierTM consists of high-density polyethylene pipes manufactured locally by KND Fabrications in Maitland, Cape Town.
-During installation in the ocean, the buoyant pipes are anchored on a grid-like structure one metre apart from one another, with large ceramic magnets staggered in the ocean-facing row.
-The grid is then weighted by limpet-shaped 200-kilogram cement blocks and secured by substrate specific anchors.
+Each SharkSafe Barrier™ combines high-density polyethylene (HDPE) pipes manufactured by KND Fabrications in Maitland, Cape Town, and stainless-steel components produced by TFD in Stellenbosch.
+During installation, the buoyant pipes are mounted on a grid-like structure, spaced one metre apart, with ceramic magnets positioned along the ocean-facing row.
+The grid is then weighted with 200-kilogram, limpet-shaped concrete blocks and secured with substrate-specific anchors to ensure stability in varying seabed conditions.

 More information LINK: https://www.sun.ac.za/english/Lists/news/DispForm.aspx?ID=10273